docs community resources blog github

 sources = """

-deb http://archive.ubuntu.com/ubuntu bionic main universe multiverse
+deb http://ports.ubuntu.com/ubuntu-ports/ jammy main universe multiverse

-deb http://archive.ubuntu.com/ubuntu bionic-updates main universe multiverse
+deb http://ports.ubuntu.com/ubuntu-ports/ jammy-updates main universe multiverse

-deb http://archive.ubuntu.com/ubuntu bionic-security main universe multiverse
+deb http://ports.ubuntu.com/ubuntu-ports/ jammy-security main universe multiverse

 """